 (Fig. 3) look unlike any human teeth I have ever seen.

-is the jawless fishes, splitting from sharks at 500 million years.
+Keating’s favorite group is the jawless fishes, splitting from sharks at 500 million years.
 Sturgeons and paddlefish are not mentioned.
 Neither are Birkenia, thelodonts, osteostracans and heterostracans.

-of lampreys and hagfish, if that’s your thing, including how they fit into human cuisine.
+There are lots of pictures of lampreys and hagfish, if that’s your thing, including how they fit into human cuisine.

-the concept of ‘Vertebrates’ is introduced.
+When lancelets are introduced, the concept of ‘Vertebrates’ is introduced.
 Keating reports that gills, brain, eyes, liver, heart, gall bladder, not vertebrae, are characters of vertebrates.
 Perhaps he is mixing up ‘craniates’ with ‘vertebrates.
 I think hagfish are inappropriate vertebrates, contra tradition.
 Call me old-fashioned, but vertebrae should be present in vertebrates.

 Figure 4.
 Keating’s illustration of shark and human facial bones.
 Labels and dark skull image at lower right added here.